 FSE: Seine and Stationary Seine Fishing

-This type of fishing has relatively low risk for biodiversity.
-However stationary seines can cause bycatch or entanglement of marine mammals (seals, beluga whales, even bowhead whales).
+This type of fishing poses relatively low risk for biodiversity.
+However, stationary seines can cause bycatch or entanglement of marine mammals (seals, beluga whales, and even bowhead whales).

 Examples: This type of fishing method is used in the Atlantic and in the Pacific sectors of the Arctic – in the Bering, Chukchi, White and Barents Seas.
 It is used to catch salmon, saffron cod, and herring.
-It is used in shallow, coastal areas and are often installed for the short season when anadromous fish are coming into the rivers.
+It is used in shallow, coastal areas and is often installed for the short season when anadromous fish are coming into the rivers.

 Assessment findings:

-Marine mammals: Source of notable concern for majority of CFs: measures to prevent seal entanglement and pingers to keep away smaller cetaceans (like porpoises) should be implemented.
+Marine mammals: Source of notable concern for the majority of CFs where measures to prevent seal entanglement and pingers to keep away smaller cetaceans (like porpoises) should be implemented.
 Source of significant concern in critical habitats.

-Seabirds: Source of significant and notable concern for most of CFs: seabird colonies and known regular bird aggregation areas should be avoided.
+Seabirds: Source of significant or notable concern for most CFs and seabird colonies and known regular bird aggregation areas should be avoided.

 Fish: Source of minor concern for the majority of CFs.